 Empowering young professionals to co-create our city

-The Create Columbus Commission (CCC) is an engaged group of young professionals (YPs), who work to be the community’s foremost thought leaders on young professional interests, experiences, and priorities.
+The Create Columbus Commission (CCC) is an engaged group of young professionals (YPs), who are seen a the community’s foremost thought leaders on young professional interests, experiences, and priorities.

 The Columbus region is home to the 8th highest concentration of YPs among major U.S. metros.
 Elevating the YP voice is critical to our city’s economic success, urban density, and ability to attract new talent from across the nation.

-Through strategic community building efforts and a targeted YP grants program, the CCC strives to make Columbus the nation’s number one place for YPs to live, work, and play.
+Through strategic community building efforts and a targeted YP grants program, the CCC strives to make Columbus the nation’s number one place for YPs to live, work, and thrive.

 The CCC works to advocate and pursue initiatives focused on: